Ag-Utkarsh/STS/README.md

 ---

-## Why Use Cloud APIs Instead of Open-Source Models?
+## Why AssemblyAI (instead of Google STT)

-My laptop is low-end and cannot run GPU-based open-source models efficiently.
-By using Google, OpenAI, and ElevenLabs APIs, I achieve **very low latency** (2–4 seconds per interaction, and sometimes 1–2 seconds for short answers or after the system is warmed up).
-This makes the experience much more responsive than running local models on limited hardware.
+Google STT was used previously but Google STT credits were exhausted and obtaining a replacement API key failed, so the project now uses AssemblyAI streaming STT.
+AssemblyAI provides a straightforward streaming API and maintains the low-latency behavior required for real-time interaction.

 ---

 ## Features

 - **Real-time microphone input** using PyAudio
-- **Streaming speech-to-text** with Google Cloud Speech-to-Text
+- **Streaming speech-to-text** with AssemblyAI
 - **Conversational AI** using OpenAI's GPT models
 - **Streaming text-to-speech** with ElevenLabs
 - **Multithreaded pipeline** for low-latency interaction